-Number Description 3.1 Certificate of Incorporation of the Registrant (1) 3.2 Certificate of Amendment to the Certificate of Incorporation of the Registrant (2) 3.3 Amended and Restated By-laws of the Registrant (2) 4.1 Form of Stock Certificate of the Registrant (3) 10.1 Investment Management Agreement between the Registrant and BlackRock Capital Investment Advisors, LLC 10.2 Administration Agreement between the Registrant and BlackRock Financial Management, Inc. (4) 10.3 Amended and Restated Dividend Reinvestment Plan (5) 10.4 Custodian Services Agreement between PFPC Trust Company and the Registrant (4) 10.5 Foreign Custody Manager Agreement among Citibank, N.A., PFPC Trust Company and the Registrant (3) 10.6 Transfer Agency Services Agreement between PNC Global Investment Servicing Inc. and the Registrant (4) 10.7 Amended and Restated Senior Secured Revolving Credit Agreement, dated as of March 13, 2013 as amended and restated as of March 27, 2014 among the Registrant, the lenders party thereto and Citibank, N.A. as Administrative Agent (7) 10.8 Indenture dated February 19, 2013 relating to the 5.50% Convertible Senior Notes due 2018 (6) 10.9 Form of Global Note 5.50% Convertible Senior Note due 2018 (included as part of exhibit 10.8) (6) 10.10 Limited Liability Company Agreement, dated as of June 23, 2016, between the Registrant and Windward Investments LLC (10) 10.11 Second Amendment dated June 5, 2017 to the Second Amended and Restated Senior Secured Revolving Credit Agreement, dated as of March 13, 2013 as amended and restated as of March 27, 2014, as further amended and restated as of February 19, 2016, as further amended as of August 8, 2016 among the Registrant, the lenders party thereto and Citibank, N.A. as Administrative Agent (11) 10.12 Indenture dated as of June 13, 2017 between the Registrant as Issuer and Wilmington Trust, National Association as Trustee (12) 10.13 First Supplemental Indenture dated as of June 13, 2017 to the Indenture dated as of June 13, 2017 between the Registrant as Issuer and Wilmington Trust, National Association as Trustee (12).
-10.14 Form of Global Note 5.00% Convertible Senior Note due 2022 (included as part of exhibit 10.13) (12) 11 Computation of Per Share Earnings (included in the notes to the financial statements contained in this report).
-14.1 Code of Ethics of the Registrant (8) 14.2 Code of Ethics and Business Conduct of the Registrant (9) 63

-Number Description 14.3 Code of Ethics of the Advisor (13) 21.1 Subsidiaries of the Registrant 31.1 Certification of Chief Executive Officer Pursuant to Rule 13a-14(a) under the Securities Exchange Act of 1934 31.2 Certification of Chief Financial Officer Pursuant to Rule 13a-14(a) under the Securities Exchange Act of 1934 32.1 Certification of Chief Executive Officer and Chief Financial Officer Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 (18 U. S. C. 1350)
+Number Description 3.1 Certificate of Incorporation of the Registrant (1) 3.2 Certificate of Amendment to the Certificate of Incorporation of the Registrant (2) 3.3 Amended and Restated By-laws of the Registrant (13) 4.1 Form of Stock Certificate of the Registrant (3) 10.1 Investment Management Agreement between the Registrant and BlackRock Capital Investment Advisors, LLC (11) 10.2 Administration Agreement between the Registrant and BlackRock Financial Management, Inc. (4) 10.3 Amended and Restated Dividend Reinvestment Plan (5) 10.4 Custodian Services Agreement between PFPC Trust Company and the Registrant (4) 10.5 Foreign Custody Manager Agreement among Citibank, N.A., PFPC Trust Company and the Registrant (3) 10.6 Transfer Agency Services Agreement between PNC Global Investment Servicing Inc. and the Registrant (4) 10.7 Limited Liability Company Agreement, dated as of June 23, 2016, between the Registrant and Windward Investments LLC (8) 10.8 Third Amendment to the Second Amended and Restated Senior Secured Revolving Credit Agreement among the Registrant, the subsidiary guarantors party thereto, the lenders party thereto and Citibank, N.A. as Administrative Agent (12) 10.9 Indenture dated as of June 13, 2017 between the Registrant as Issuer and Wilmington Trust, National Association as Trustee (9) 10.10 First Supplemental Indenture dated as of June 13, 2017 to the Indenture dated as of June 13, 2017 between the Registrant as Issuer and Wilmington Trust, National Association as Trustee (9) 10.11 Form of Global Note 5.00% Convertible Senior Note due 2022 (included as part of exhibit 10.10) (9) 11 Computation of Per Share Earnings (included in the notes to the financial statements contained in this report) 14.1 Code of Ethics of the Registrant (6) 14.2 Code of Ethics and Business Conduct of the Registrant (7) 14.3 Code of Ethics of the Advisor (10) 21.1 Audited Financial Statements of Gordon Brothers Finance Company 21.2 Subsidiaries of the Registrant 31.1 Certification of Chief Executive Officer Pursuant to Rule 13a-14(a) under the Securities Exchange Act of 1934 31.2 Certification of Chief Financial Officer Pursuant to Rule 13a-14(a) under the Securities Exchange Act of 1934 32.1 Certification of Chief Executive Officer and Chief Financial Officer Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 (18 U. S. C. 1350)

-Filed herewith.
+\ Filed herewith.